Listen to an audio file of this tool.

-Often our teens will have different impressions about our attitudes and values toward alcohol based on what they’ve observed.
+Your teen may have different impressions about your attitudes and values toward alcohol based on what they’ve observed.
 Listen carefully to their understanding of the role of alcohol in your family’s life and how they perceive your values.
 Their impressions may surprise you!

 Don’t get caught up in feeling defensive about your own drinking practices.
-Keep focused on the fact that your teens are still only beginning to understand alcohol.
+Keep focused on the fact that your teen is still only beginning to understand alcohol.
 Consider that you still hold significant influence on their decisions while they are living in your household, but in a few short years they may be living on their own.
 It’s a brand new chance to offer essential guidance.
-Focus on the impacts you can have today and going forward.
+Focus on the impacts you can have today and in the future.

 Step 2.
 Teach New Skills by Interactive Modeling

-Though your teen has likely been exposed throughout childhood to adults drinking, you may or may not have had specific conversations about the role of alcohol.
+Though your teen has likely been exposed to adults drinking throughout childhood, you may or may not have had specific conversations about the role of alcohol.
 The first impressions about alcohol your teen may have formed could have come from a number of experiences watching adults.
-Because alcohol is present in our daily lives and at celebratory events, we can have a challenging time figuring out what lessons our teens have learned from that modeling.
-Yet we know that modeling (our actions) is the greatest teacher.
-With that in mind, let’s take a look at what you can do.
+Because alcohol is present in daily life and at celebratory events, it can be challenging to figure out what lessons your teen has learned from that modeling.
+Yet modeling through your actions is the greatest teacher.

-- First, examine family messages around the role of alcohol and think about what it’s teaching your teen.
+- Examine family messages around the role of alcohol and think about what they’re teaching your teen.
 Some questions you can ask yourself include:

 - The answers to these questions formulate the modeling your teens witness and what they are currently being taught about alcohol.
 Though you may want to have the family value of kindness and loving support, alcohol use and abuse can be a source of shame in many families.
 Understanding what challenges you face can better position you to teach your teen about alcohol in healthy, constructive ways.

 - Talk about your family history with alcohol.
-Research shows that children of those with an alcohol use disorder like addiction are between four and ten times more likely to become alcohol dependent themselves than are children with no relatives who struggle with addiction.4 These children are more likely to begin drinking at a younger age and progressively struggle as they grow.4 If this is true for your family, talking about family history can break that family cycle and teach your teen how to make healthy choices.
-Though all parents need to prepare their their teens with information, coping strategies, and responsible decision-making skills, those families who have close relatives with alcohol use disorders are particularly vulnerable.
+Research shows that children of those with an alcohol use disorder are between four and ten times more likely to become alcohol dependent themselves.4 These children are more likely to begin drinking at a younger age and progressively struggle as they grow.4 If this is true for your family, talking about family history can break that family cycle and teach your teen how to make healthy choices.
+Though all parents need to prepare their teens with information, coping strategies, and responsible decision-making skills, those families who have close relatives with alcohol use disorders are particularly vulnerable.

 - Create empathy and compassion through understanding.
 Promote empathy and understanding as family members deal with challenges in life.
 This is the ideal time to teach your teen about the reasons behind alcohol use and misuse.

-Tell the truth about your past and current alcohol use.
+- Tell the truth about your past and current alcohol use.
 Your teen may be more aware of your drinking behaviors than you realize.
-Not being open about them can hurt the trust in your relationship.
+Not being open about it can hurt the trust in your relationship.
 While you don’t need to glorify your drinking behaviors as a teen or young adult, you don’t want to lie or avoid the topic either.
-You can remind your teen that public health as changed over the years.
-There are many things we know now that we didn’t know then.
-There have been a lot of efforts to reduce underage drinking because now we know it is far more harmful that we knew even 20 years ago.
+You can remind your teen that public health has changed over the years.
+There are many things known now that were not known then.
+There have been a lot of efforts to reduce underage drinking because now it is known to be far more harmful than was understood even 20 years ago.

-Explain why you want your teen to abstain from drinking and drug use.
-Some reasons might be: increased risk of experiencing negative consequences, their brain is still developing, alcohol is an addictive substance, and family history of alcohol or drug problems.
+- Explain why you want your teen to abstain from drinking and drug use.
+Some reasons include the increased risk of experiencing negative consequences, their brain is still developing, alcohol is an addictive substance, and a family history of alcohol or drug problems.

-Talk about the emotions someone might feel who wants to escape their lives.
+- Talk about the feelings someone might have who wants to escape their lives.
 Has your teen ever felt that way?
-Reassure your teen that it’s normal to feel overwhelmed at times by your own problems.
+Reassure your teen that it’s normal to feel overwhelmed by your own problems at times.
 Offer your thoughts on ways you gain a bigger perspective on the world and the possibilities.
 How do you generate hope in your life?

 - Take the learning further because your teen will need to find new ways to deal with the stress and social pressures they face.
 These new expectations on who they are and what they “should” do to belong and act adult-like can feel overwhelming to teens.
 So, this is the perfect time to discuss and brainstorm options for coping strategies.
 You could ask, “When you are upset, what makes you feel better?”
 Brainstorm a list together.
 Write it down.

 - Discuss values.
-Instead of diving into a discussion about alcohol, first you may want to talk about health and healthy development.
-You and your family may want to consider the following questions:
+Instead of diving into a discussion about alcohol, first you may want to consider questions about health and healthy development.

-- Create a family ritual out of expressing gratitude for your lives.
+- Create a family ritual of expressing gratitude in your lives.
 Teens can get caught up in developmentally-normal social anxiety.
-You can create a balancing force by focusing on what is good and strong and healthy in your lives.
-Whether you make a habit of sharing grateful thoughts while sitting down to a family meal or keep a running list on your family’s chalkboard, find a way to share specifics on what is positive in your lives and your teen will think in those terms as well.
-Teens who are more aware of how they belong and are loved in your family, belong to a greater friendship groups, school environment, and local community are more likely to respect rules and boundaries and make healthy choices.
+You can create a balancing force by focusing on what is good, strong, and healthy in your lives.
+Whether you make a habit of sharing grateful thoughts while sitting down to a family meal or keep a running list on your family’s chalkboard, find a way to share specifics on what is positive in your lives, and your teen will start to think in those terms as well.
+Teens who are more aware of how they belong and are loved in their families, belong to a greater friendship group, school environment, and local community are more likely to respect rules and boundaries and make healthy choices.

 - Discover together opportunities to serve in your local community.
 What social issues does your teen care about?
 Pursue their interest and volunteer your time and energy in your community as a family.
 Afterward, reflect on the experience.
 How did your teen uniquely bring their gifts, talents, and sense of kindness and empathy to the task?
 What did they learn about how other people live and what their concerns are?

-Practice can take the form of cooperatively completing the task together, or trying out a task with you as a coach and ready support.
-Practice is not only nice, it’s necessary in order for teens to internalize new skills.
+Practice can take the form of cooperatively completing the task together or trying out a task with you as a coach and ready support.
+Practice is necessary for teens to internalize new skills.
 Practice makes vital new brain connections that strengthen each time your teen performs the new action.